 Staying focused on recovery is close to impossible to do alone.
 It’s a good idea to identify people in your life who can help you when you start to feel overwhelmed.
 It doesn’t have to be just friends and family members.
 You might be surprised by whom you can find inspiration.

 Along with this, it’s important to talk with professionals who have a more thorough understanding of addiction and can help you work through some of the problems associated with it.
 They may direct you to resources such as support groups.
 There are a wide variety of groups out there where you can bond over shared interests and hobbies.
-One great example is Sober Bikers United which is a recovery association for motorcycle enthusiasts.
+One great example is Sober Bikers United, a recovery association for motorcycle enthusiasts.

 5) Stay the course even if you relapse